-While we have the luxury of a full shop and the experience to prep motorcycles for different environments, we will also share other options that are readily available.
-Most everything can be accomplished on a tight budget and by doing it yourself, you will have the advantage of knowing your bike inside and out.
+While we have the luxury of having a full shop and the experience (under the close guidance of Peter Boggia from Moto Borgotaro) to prep motorcycles for different environments, we will also share other options that are readily available.
+Most everything can be accomplished on a tight budget and by doing it yourself, this way you'll have the advantage of knowing your bike inside and out.

-Under ideal conditions this gives us an average range of a little over 315 miles (506 km) .
-Fuel range is a fickle thing though.
-We know our range bounces all over the place depending on altitude, speed and conditions.
+Under ideal conditions this gives us an average range of a little over 385 miles (615 km) for the 9 gallons, and 295 miles (468 km) for the smaller tank .
+Fuel range is fickle though.
+The average range changes drastically depending on altitude, speed and gears used.

-WITH THE INCREASED WEIGHT OF YOUR LUGGAGE AND LARGER FUEL CAPACITY, YOU WILL NEED TO INCREASE THE SPRING WEIGHT ON BOTH ENDS OF YOUR BIKE.
+WITH THE INCREASED WEIGHT OF OUR LUGGAGE AND LARGER FUEL CAPACITY, WE NEED TO INCREASE THE SPRING STRENGTH ON BOTH ENDS OF OUR BIKES.

 - 12 watts consumption each

 - Fully dimmable, comes with dimmer

 - CNC machined (Made in the U.S.A.)

 THE MIGHTY KICKSTARTER